 The original poor farm site in Vancouver was in the area of

-Fourth Plain Boulevard and Andresen Road but gave way to development
+Fourth Plain Boulevard and Andreson Road but gave way to development

 and was relocated.
 In 1926, residents were moved to the current